 Pemper would be recognized that year as the Patriot League Coach of the Year.

-The 2011-12 campaign saw the Mids garner the No. 3 seed in the Patriot League Tournament.
-After posting a win over No. 6 Colgate in the quarterfinal round, Navy went on the road to knock off No. 2 seed Lehigh in the semifinal round of the tournament.
+The 2011-12 campaign saw the Mids garner the No. 3 seed in the league tournament with a league mark of 8-6 as part of an overall record of 18-14.
+After winning a home quarterfinal round, Navy went on the road to knock off No. 2 seed Lehigh in the semifinal round of the tournament.
 The Mids then topped Holy Cross in the championship game to once again cut down the nets in Alumni Hall.

-Last season saw Navy compile an 11-3 record in league play (21-12 overall) to earn a share of the league's regular season title.
-Playing at home in each round of the tournament, the Mids ran their winning streak in the postseason to nine games in a row to become just the second program in league history to win as many as three-consecutive tournament titles.
+The 2012-13 saw Navy compile an 11-3 record in league play (21-12 overall) to earn a share of the league's regular season title.
+The Mids ran their winning streak in the postseason to nine games in a row to become just the second program in league history to win as many as three-consecutive tournament titles.

-The Mids have represented Navy and the Patriot League well in each of their three NCAA Tournament appearances.
+The Mids have represented both Navy and the Patriot League well in each of their six post-season appearances.

-In Navy's initial NCAA Tournament trip, No. 14 Mids gave DePaul, the region's No. 3 seed and the ninth-ranked team in the country, a battle in the 2011 edition of the event.
-Navy held the lead over the Blue Demons in the second half and was within single digits of the eventual Sweet 16-advancing DePaul squad with five minutes remaining in the game before falling, 56-43.
+In Navy's inaugural NCAA Tournament trip, the No. 14 Mids gave DePaul, the region's No. 3 seed and the ninth-ranked team in the country, a battle in the 2011 edition of the event.
+Navy held the lead over the Blue Demons in the second half and was within single digits of the eventual Sweet 16-advancing DePaul squad with five minutes left in the game before falling, 56-43.
 It was the closest game played by a Patriot League team since 1991.

 The success for the squad continued in her second season.
-The 2009-10 campaign, saw Navy compile an overall record of 17-14 record, an 8-6 mark in the league and earn the No. 3 seed in the league tournament.
+The 2009-10 campaign saw Navy compile an overall record of 17-14 along with an 8-6 mark in the league and earn the No. 3 seed in the league tournament.
 That led to the Mids recording a victory over Colgate in the quarterfinal round of the postseason.
-Additionally during her second year, Navy attained its first season sweep of Holy Cross in school history, its first regular season sweep of Bucknell in over a decade, a sweep of Army for the first time in seven years and the return of the Army-Navy Trophy after a seven-year hiatus.
+Additionally that year, Navy attained its first season sweep of Holy Cross in school history, its first regular season sweep of Bucknell in over a decade and a sweep of Army for the first time in seven years.

 Coaching at Bowdoin

-Pemper arrived in Annapolis after compiling a sparkling 235-48 record over her decade as the head coach of Bowdoin.
-Her career winning percentage of 83% ranked fourth in NCAA Division III history upon her departure.
-The Polar Bears also compiled a New England Small College Athletic Conference regular season record of 65-7 (.903) during her tenure and claimed at least a share of six conference regular season titles to go along with seven conference tournament championships.
+Pemper arrived at Navy after posting a 235-48 record as the head coach of Bowdoin.
+Her 10-year winning percentage of 83% ranked fourth in NCAA Division III history upon her departure.
+The team also compiled a New England Small College Athletic Conference regular season record of 65-7 (.903) during her tenure and won at least a share of six conference regular season titles to go along with seven conference tournament crowns.